gpt-engineer-org/gptengineer.app/README.md

 Specifically, the mission

-> **Maintain tools that coding agent builders can use and facilitate collaboration in the open source community**.
+> **Maintain tools and infrastructure that support codegen and code agent builders**.

 of [**gpt-engineer**](https://github.com/AntonOsika/gpt-engineer) inspires us.